 Syria: the SSVP at the heart of a war without end

-Six years after the uprising against the regime of Bachar El Assad in 2011 was answered with force, thus plunging the country into complete chaos, the ICRC states today that there are 6.3 million people displaced within the country, 5 million people live in besieged areas and 4.8 million refugees living abroad.
+Six years after the beginning of a conflict plunging the country into complete chaos, the ICRC states today that there are 6.3 million people displaced within the country, 5 million people live in besieged areas and 4.8 million refugees living abroad.
 While a new meeting of opening for negotiations and peace for countries involved in the conflict: Iran, Turkey, Russia took place in Astana (Kazakhstan) on 23 January 2017, the number of those affected continues to rise.

 “The war rumbles on: “if you do not want me anymore, then leave”, Michel Béni, SSVP President in Damascus